microsoft/Azure-Edge-Solutions-Lab/Table-cleanliness-QSR-Demo/Edge AI App/README.md

 3. Put `model.onnx` and `label.txt` in the model_configs folder

-4. For the image classifier, run the script `fix_output.py` to do the network graph surgery to match the default Triton path's expectation and put the reshaped `model.onnx` in the model_configs/secondary_classifier/1/
+4. For the image classifier, run the script `fix_output.py` to do the network graph surgery to match the default Triton path's expectation
+   1.
+    ```
+        pip install onnx_graphsurgeon --index-url https://pypi.ngc.nvidia.com
+        python fix_output.py model.onnx model.softmaxout.onnx
+    ```

+   2. Renamed the reshaped model to `model.onnx` and put it in the model_configs/secondary_classifier/1/

 5. Config the `ds_tb_pgie_config.txt`
    1. Modify `num_detected_classes` property to map to the number of classes or objects that you've trained your custom vision model for.